toggledbits/RGB-LED-Strip-Sequencer/README.md

 confirmed the fit.
 Adding the driver circuit to the board from there was easy, as my driver circuit is simple and even the small size of the Arduino footprint left plenty of room.

-As I considered how to bring power to the board for the LEDs, I remembered that I'm powering two devices.
-Up until now, my LEDs were powered from a 12VDC 2A power supply, and the Arduino was powered from the USB port.
-After confirming that the Arduino could take a 12V input, I checked the circuit for the Uno.
-The Uno does have a VIN pin on its headers, so I could get 12V to the shield, but the PJ202 jack on the Arduino has a protection diode connected between it and that VIN pin, and that diode (and probably the traces on the Arduino) were unlikely to handle the potential power demand that the LEDs would make on them.
-The published Arduino schematic quickly confirmed, however, that I could supply power *to* the Arduino on the VIN pin, and have the 12V supply connect directly to the shield.
-This left the matter of getting a 5V supply to the Trellis, but that's easy because the Arduino supplies 5V from its on-board regulated supply on a pin.
+The next consideration was simplifying the power supplies.
+In the prototype, the LEDs were separately powered, and the Arduino drew its power from the USB port.
+It had to work standalone from a single supply.
+I double-checked the specs for the Uno, and 12V supply wasn't going to be a problem.
+Checking the schematic, I could see there was a VIN header pin that would give me the supply voltage, but there was a potential problem: the PJ202 jack on the Arduino has a protection diode connected between it and that VIN pin, and that diode (and probably the traces on the Arduino) were unlikely to handle the potential power demand that the LED strip would make on them.
+The schematic quickly confirmed, however, that I could supply power *to* the Arduino on the VIN pin, and have the 12V supply connect directly to the shield.
+This left the matter of getting a 5V supply to the Trellis, but that's easy because the Arduino supplies 5V from its on-board regulated supply on a header pin.
 So, in the final result, 12V is supplied to the shield, which sends 12V to the Arduino over VIN, which sends 5V back to the shield, which sends that 5V up to the Trellis.
 And, the shield traces are all large enough to handle the larger currents the LED strips require.
 Done.